dekkerglen/CubeCobra/CONTRIBUTING.md

 from the community.
 When we do this, we're communicating that we'd like others to be aware of the details of our progress without requesting a detailed code review just yet.

-Sometimes, WIP pull requests include checklists in their descriptions describing work remaining to be done.
-We use these checklists to indicate progress to observers and to keep track of it for ourselves.

 When we feel that a feature we're working on is "code complete", we open pull requests.
 These pull requests have descriptions that briefly summarize the